ssundarraj/music_genre_classifier/paper.md

 	The intelligent machine is an evil genie, escaped from its bottle.
 										-	BRIAN HERBERT & KEVIN J. ANDERSON, The Butlerian Jihad

-Automatic music genre classification is an  application of artificial intelligence ,more specifically machine learning to build a system that predicts the genre of a song.It is fairly simple for a human being to identify the genre of a song ,one thinks about how fast the beat of the song is ,the mood the song and the video of the song etc .All these help create a mental picture of the song and  thus the genres associated with it are determined.Automatic genre classification can be useful to answer some very intersting problems like  making song recommendations,finding similiar songs ,finding people who will like that particular song etc.
+Automatic music genre classification is an  application of artificial intelligence ,more specifically machine learning to build a system that predicts the genre of a song.It is fairly simple for a human being to identify the genre of a song ,one thinks about how fast the beat of the song is ,the mood the song and the video of the song etc .All these help create a mental picture of the song and  thus the genres associated with it are determined.Automatic genre classification can be useful to answer some very intersting questions like  making song recommendations,finding similiar songs ,finding people who will like that particular song etc.
 	Intelligene and automation are the core ideas that drove us into making this sytem.

 ###Related Work